 Marcus du Sautoy, a professor of mathematics at the University of Oxford, said, "Today we take it for granted that the concept of zero is used across the globe and is a key building block of the digital world.
 But the creation of zero as a number in its own right, which evolved from the placeholder dot symbol found in the Bakhshali manuscript, was one of the greatest breakthroughs in the history of mathematics.

 "We now know that it was as early as the third century that mathematicians in India planted the seed of the idea that would later become so fundamental to the modern world.
 The findings show how vibrant mathematics have been in the Indian sub-continent for centuries."

 From the Middle East to Wall Street

 Over the next few centuries, the concept of zero caught on in China and the Middle East.
-According to Nils-Bertil Wallin of YaleGlobal, by A.D.
-773, zero reached Baghdad where it became part of the Arabic number system, which is based upon the Indian system.
+According to Nils-Bertil Wallin of YaleGlobal, by 773, zero reached Baghdad where it became part of the Arabic number system, which is based upon the Indian system.